 Down: Teaching your dog to lie down is done the same way as sit, however, rather than moving the treat up, move it down towards the ground directly under the dog’s muzzle, with your palm facing down toward the ground.
 To get the legs all the way on the floor, lure the treat away from the dog in a straight line, slowly.
 Once it lies down, turn your hand upwards facing the dog and give the treat while saying “good down.”
 If you prefer to use free shaping, wait until the dog lays down when it chooses to, once you observe the front elbows resting on the ground, click and reward the dog in the down position.
 The placement of the reward is crucial.
 You do not want to present the treat with the dog out of the “down” position.
 The reward should be given between the two paws.

 Later, as the dog knows the command without a problem, continue to add more distance, time and distractions.
 To add distance, put the dog on the “place” command and tell it to “stay,” ensure there are no distractions, take a few steps back and observe.
 Essentially, you want to find a distance that is reasonably challenging.
 At the point in which you are impressed, click and reward.
 Repeat that process a few times.
-The area where I see people fail the most is that they expect their dogs to hold a down/stay for too long of a time.
+The area where I see people fail the most is that they expect their dogs to hold down/stay for too long of a time.
 Commands must be taught in the order of simple to complex, which means short distance, not for too long, with minimal distractions.
 As the dog shows progress, you work on one of the three variables: time, distance, distractions.
 As with the sit command, through observing countless dogs I have come to find a way to predict when a canine will break a “down,” right before they actually do.
 In order to keep the dog in the “down” position and catch them just before they break, watch the two front elbows coming up off the ground.
 You will have 1-2 seconds to catch it before it is too late.
 As you notice it breaking, step towards the dog and reiterate what you want, in this instance “down.”

 Down: In the right hand between the thumb and index finger is a treat to lure into a “down,” notice I am also using the leash.
 This dog would often freeze and not offer any new behavior.
 To aid in the dog’s progression I used a leash to help him find the answer.

 For the best results, I recommend to do this type of foundation work with a leash on.
 The reason is, if your pet goes too far from the training space, you can bring it back in easily.
 Additionally, you can assist it into positions.
 For example, for the “down” command, use the leash by gradually stepping on top of the leash towards the ground by the buckle clip.
-Or you can use your hand and with palm downward provide gentle pressure towards the ground, then wait until the pet gives into the pressure and goes into a down position.
+Or you can use your hand and palm downward to provide gentle pressure towards the ground, then wait until the pet gives into the pressure and goes into a down position.
 Again, you will need to repeat this process until it begins to feel almost effortless.
 You will find that with more repetitions it will get easier for the dog to follow your cue.

 Remember dogs are like children; they can get mentally worn out quickly.
 The use of toys makes the training process fun and enjoyable.
 Food is often a good motivator as well, but this, along with most any other tool, should be phased out eventually.
 Most importantly, it is essential to end on a positive note, as with any other training exercise.
 Additionally, similar to our other commands, stop with 3-5 successful repetitions in a row.